ratatui/ratatui-website/src/content/docs/tutorials/crates-tui/app-prototype.md

 {{#include @code/crates-tui-tutorial-app/src/bin/part-app-prototype.rs:full_app}}
 ```

+## Conclusion

 This is what our app currently looks like:

 ![](./crates-tui-tutorial-part-app-prototype.gif)

-## Conclusion

-With everything in one file, the `App` struct can get a little unwieldy.
-Moreover, if we want to add
+However, currently everything is in a single file, and the `App` struct is starting to get a little
-more features or more widgets, this approach isn't going to scale very well.
+unwieldy.
+If we want to add more features or more widgets, this approach isn't going to scale very
+well.

 In the rest of the tutorial, we are going to refactor the app into `StatefulWidget`s and add more
 polish.